lefayjey/BloodHoundAnalyzer/README.md

 - `-u, --username`
   Username (required for Collection only).

-- `-p, -.password`
+- `-p, --password`
   Password - NTLM authentication (required for Collection only).

 - `-H, --hash`
-  LM:NT - NTLM authentication (required for Collection only).
+  LM:NT - NTLM authentication (alternative to password, used for Collection only).

 - `-K, --kerb`
-  Location to Kerberos ticket './krb5cc_ticket' - Kerberos authentication (required for Collection only).
+  Location to Kerberos ticket './krb5cc_ticket' - Kerberos authentication (alternative to password, used for Collection only).

 - `-A, --aes`
-  AES Key - Kerberos authentication (required for Collection only).
+  AES Key - Kerberos authentication (alternative to password, used for Collection only).

 - `--dc`
-  IP Address of Target Domain Controller (required for Collection only)."
+  IP Address of Target Domain Controller (required for Collection only).

 - `-o, --output OUTPUT_DIR`
   Specify the directory where analysis results will be saved.
 Defaults to the current directory.